Buildathonzx/chains_of_duty/README.md

 - **Continuous Development**
   Regular updates introduce new maps, weapons, gameplay tweaks, and bug fixes to keep the experience fresh.

+## Fundamentals of Gameplay
+A new route "fundamentals" showcases basic shooter functionality.
+Core logic resides in the `chains_of_duty_lib` folder.

 ## Getting Started

 1. **Clone or Dowload**